rust-lang/rust-wiki-backup/The-Rust-test-suite.md

 }
 ```

-Note that currently tests need to be visible at the top level of a create in order to run.
+Note that currently tests need to be visible at the top level of a crate in order to run.

 ### Recipes
 * Running the tests: `make check-stage[N]-rustc`